Updated on: 11/8/2019

-A bus company was ordered to pay $9.5 million to the estate of a woman who was struck and killed by a bus.
+A bus company was ordered to pay $9.5 million to the estate of a woman who was struck and killed in a bus accident.
 The woman was a surgical nurse who was walking to work when she was hit.

 The Atlantic Express Transportation failed to check the background of a driver that fatally killed the woman.
 He has been convicted 31 times, lived in and out of homelessness and has a suspended driver’s license.